isomerpages/moe-bedoksouthsec/_aesthetics/F&N/F & N.md

 Students will be able to : <br>
 a)   Understand the importance of nutrition for long-term health <br>
 b)   Apply basic principles of consumer education <br>
 c)   Appreciate and develop an understanding of food, nutrition and trans-cultural awareness in the           global context <br>

-d)  Nurture and develop critical thinking, problem-solving and creativity, a spirit of enterprise,                    innovation, and aesthetic awareness; to make informed and discerning food and consumer-                  related decisions
+d)  Nurture and develop critical thinking, problem-solving and creativity, a spirit of enterprise,                    innovation, and aesthetic awareness; to make informed and discerning food and consumer-                  related decisions <br>

-e)  Develop positive attitudes and values for the well-being of the community (families and society)
+e)  Develop positive attitudes and values for the well-being of the community (families and society) <br>
 f)   Demonstrate effective and responsible use of resources for the individuals and the community

 **SYLLABUS STRUCTURE**